-Prerequisite: MATH-120 Advisory: MATH-119
+Prerequisite: MATH-120 or MATH-122; or placement by multiple measures.
 This course will introduce the trigonometric functions by using ratios of sides of a triangle.
 After extending the domains of the trigonometric functions to arbitrary angles and real numbers, we consider their graphs.
 We simplify complicated trigonometric expressions and learn to solve equations that involve trigonometric functions.